-Our proposed framework demonstrates robust lesion detection with 0.84 recall.
-Though Attention SwinU-Net \citep{He2025} achieved a higher recall of 0.92, this came at the cost of a lower DSC of 0.72, indicating a tendency for over-segmentation.
-Our SYNAPSE-Net, however, achieves its high recall while maintaining the highest DSC which proves the ability of our model to find the vast majority of lesions without sacrificing segmentation accuracy.
-Furthermore, SYNAPSE-Net delivers this state-of-the-art performance with a lean 13.46M parameters, making it more efficient than other high-performing models such as Swin U-Net (28.8M).

-It is visual in rows of small lesions (row 1 and 4 of Fig.~\ref{fig:wmh_qualitative}), where our system identifies almost all the small satellite lesions, in contrast to those of competing methods like Ensemble HFU-Net and FCN Ensembles.
-Such detection robustness as well as higher boundary detection competency in Table~\ref{tab:miccai_wmh_reformatted} validate our method's performance for WMH segmentation.
+Our proposed framework demonstrates robust lesion detection with a recall of 0.84.
+Although Attention SwinU-Net \citep{He2025} achieved a higher recall of 0.92, this came at the cost of a lower DSC of 0.72, indicating over-segmentation.
+However, our SYNAPSE-Net achieves this high recall while maintaining the highest DSC, which proves the ability of our model to find the vast majority of lesions without sacrificing segmentation accuracy.
+Furthermore, SYNAPSE-Net delivers this state-of-the-art performance with just 13.46M parameters, making it more efficient than other high-performing models such as Swin U-Net (28.8M).
+It is visual in rows of small lesions (rows 1 and 4 of Fig.~\ref{fig:wmh_qualitative}), where our system identifies almost all small satellite lesions, in contrast to those of competing methods such as Ensemble HFU-Net and FCN Ensembles.
+Such detection robustness and higher boundary detection competence in Table~\ref{tab:miccai_wmh_reformatted} validate the performance of our method for WMH segmentation.